TonyXTYan/HeLab/README.md

 - [ ] Add auto scan button
 - [ ] Add cancel recursive scan button
   - [ ] probably should lock the tree view while scanning
+- [ ] nothing folder should be ligher gray, and hidden folder with data is black